RueLee/jump_fantasticalwood_chess_vscript/README.md

-# jump_fantasticalwood_chess_vscript
+# jump_fantasticalwood Chess VScript
- A vscript used on map jump_fantasticalwood in TF2.
+A vscript from my jump map jump_fantasticalwood.
+To download the map, see: https://jump.tf/forum/index.php?topic=3449.0